assasi-nationrp/leutikin/README.md

 # Leutikin

 ## Description
-The **FiveM Resource Minimizer** is a powerful tool designed to optimize and reduce the size of your FiveM resource files.
-By efficiently compressing and streamlining code, this tool can decrease the overall size of your FiveM resources by up to 36%, leading to faster load times and improved performance for your game server.
+The **Leutikin** is a powerful tool designed to optimize and reduce the size of your FiveM resource files.
+By efficiently compressing and streamlining code, this tool can decrease the overall size of your FiveM resources by up to 46%, leading to faster load times and improved performance for your game server.

 ## Features
 - **Code Compression**: Utilizes advanced algorithms to compress resource files without losing functionality.